 Additional Development.
 The Developer has requested that the City consider an amendment to the Crackerneck Creek Tax Increment Financing Plan that would allow the Developer to pursue opportunities to construct a multifamily residential complex within the Crackerneck Creek Redevelopment Area, which is not currently authorized under the Crackerneck Creek Tax Increment Financing Plan.
-The City's Tax Increment Financing Commission is expected to hold a hearing on the amendment in March of 2021, after which it may recommend approval of the amendment to City Council.
+The Developer has not requested financial assistance from the City with respect to the residential complex.
+The City's Tax Increment Financing Commission has recommended approval of the amendment to City Council, but City Council has not yet determined whether it will approve the amendment.
+It is anticipated that a portion of any PILOTS generated by such new development would be distributed to the taxing districts.
 The City is not aware of any other potential developments within the Crackerneck Creek Redevelopment Area.
 There are currently no letters of intent or binding agreements for new tenants in the Crackerneck Creek Project, nor are there any commitments for the sales of any parcels.
 There can be no assurance that new retail stores will be located in the Crackerneck Creek Project.